Actively Used Robots

-Lucy, a Toyota HSR, is the newest member of our robot family.
-The HSR is developed by Toyota and is meant to be an assistive domestic robot that combines a compact design (the height of the robot is 135cm) with a fairly rich set of sensing and actuation capabilities.
+Lucy, a Toyota HSR, is meant to be an assistive domestic robot that combines a compact design (the height of the robot is 135cm) with a fairly rich set of sensing and actuation capabilities.
 In particular, Lucy is equipped with an omnidirectional base that includes a laser scanner and a set of bumper sensors.
 The robot’s head, which is a controllable joint as well, has multiple sensors: an RGB-D camera, a wide angle camera, a stereo camera, and a microphone array.
 Lucy’s manipulator has five degrees of freedom, one of which is a linear joint that can extend the robot’s height; this makes it possible to use the robot for manipulating both objects placed on low surfaces (including the floor) and objects on high surfaces (such as shelves).
 Software-wise, the platform is running ROS; the software interfaces are thus fully compatible with our other robots.

 The youBot is based on an omni-directional platform with four swedish wheels, a 5 DoF manipulator and a two finger gripper.
 The platform is manufactured by KUKA and is commercially available at the youBot-store.
 It has been designed to work in industrial-like environments and to perform various tasks as e.g. fetch & carry or assembly tasks.